 - Students who submit the FAFSA by the priority filing date are given first consideration for all need-based assistance awarded and administered by the university.

 The Free Application for Federal Student Aid is a free application at www.FAFSA.gov.
 Be cautious of paid filing organizations and services such as FAFSA.com.

 Step 4: Check your email for FAFSA results and errors.

 If you provided a valid social security number and email address, you will receive an email notification with instructions for viewing and printing your Student Aid Report (SAR).
 The SAR is notification of your application and eligibility status and provides a means of correcting and confirming your application data.
 If you did not provide a valid email address or a valid social security number a paper SAR will be mailed to you.
-Check your SAR for accuracy and make sure that Maywood University is listed as a recipient of your information.
-As long as Maywood University is listed as a recipient of your data, that information should be transmitted electronically to the institution for review.
+Check your SAR for accuracy and make sure that Marywood University is listed as a recipient of your information.
+As long as Marywood University is listed as a recipient of your data, that information should be transmitted electronically to the institution for review.